KishoreKammela/JobBoardly/docs/admin-features.md

 - Can manage Moderators, Support Agents, and Data Analysts.
 - Full content moderation capabilities (jobs, companies).
 - Full Job Seeker management capabilities.
-- May have access to some feature toggles (future capability).
+- May have access to some feature toggles (e.g., enabling/disabling certain AI or notification features for specific user groups, subject to SuperAdmin approval).

 ### 2.3.
 Content Moderator